18F/docker-fugacious/README.md

 Usage
 ---

 These instructions assume a Debian-based Linux system such 18F's [FISMA Ready Ubuntu LTS](https://github.com/fisma-ready/ubuntu-lts).
-However, other distributions likely work with few if any modifications.
+However, other distributions will likely work with few if any modifications.

 1. Install Docker.